merkumac/STM32/README.md

 # STM32
-An after-hours, low-level fun with STM32 processors (eg. STM32F031K6, STM32F103RB etc.) maybe some electronics...
+After-hours, low-level projects for fun with STM32 processors (e.g. STM32F031K6, STM32F103RB, etc.) maybe some electronics...

-**DISCLAIMER**: All that's written here are notes.
+DISCLAIMER: All that's written here are notes.
 Something that I wrote, as I was experiencing the STM32.
 Please don't take that too seriously.

 ## STM32 development environment setup
 It seems that getting the working environment for the STM32 microcontroller